 After the sandbag, it was all downhill.
 I crushed the Z-walls.
 My grip was spent, but I clung on until the bell was within reach.
 I spiked it, hopped down, and in true bro-victory fashion, screamed, “Motherfucking YEAH!”
 The course official laughed, high-fived me, and I explained it was the first time I conquered the obstacle.
 I raced off, laughing and smiling, energy boosted.

-Shortly after, I met my first race buddy, Jon.
+Shortly after, I met my first race buddy, 50 something-year-old Jon.
 We passed back and forth, encouraging each other.
 Upon reaching the bottom of a particularly treacherous, windy downhill stretch, Jon remarked, “You set a nice pace, Iowa.”
-A mile later, I made two more friends, Jason and Josh, “The Bazooka Boys.”

-I saw them again before winding into the final stretch, telling them I’d meet them at the finish.
 I took off into the woods, knowing I’d have 4 obstacles in a row before the Fire Jump: Slip Wall, Multi-Rig, Dunk Wall, Barbed Wire.
 Slip Wall: Easy.
 Multi-Rig: Progress, but failure, earning me 30 humiliating burpees before the finish.
-Dunk Wall: Freezing, Barbwire: 50 yard roll downhill to the finish.
+Dunk Wall: Freezing, Barbwire: 50-yard roll downhill to the finish.
 Try jumping over fire after that.
 Level of Difficulty: Dizzy.

 After hosing off, I found my stomach, devoured a cheeseburger, called my dad, and made a Snapstory.
 I headed for the car and began the trek back to Denver, reflecting and making a checklist:

 Completed the Beast.
 Didn’t have altitude training, but felt good.
 Ankles need work.
 So does core.
 Improved on obstacles.
 Withstood serious inclines.
 Survived, and did it all by myself.